Class IterableSubject

 public final void containsAnyIn(@Nullable Iterable<?> expected)

-Checks that the subject contains at least one of the objects contained in the provided collection or fails.
+Checks that the actual iterable contains at least one of the objects contained in the provided collection.

 • containsAnyIn